-When it comes to maintaining important business equipment, an old saying comes to mind: “An ounce of prevention is worth a pound of cure.”
-It’s true; preventative equipment maintenance is the only way to reduce the risk of equipment failure and eliminate the need for costly corrective repairs.
+When it comes to maintaining important business equipment or machinery, an old saying comes to mind: “An ounce of prevention is worth a pound of cure.”
+It’s true; preventative equipment maintenance is one of the ways to reduce the risk of equipment failure and eliminate the need for costly corrective repairs.

 While in most cases preventative maintenance ( PM maintenance ) will cost you less in the long run, this determination may be different depending on the type of equipment you are assessing.
 In some cases, equipment may end up costing more to maintain than to replace, so it’s your job to decide whether or not this is true for the equipment you have.

 Start by calculating the probable rate of failure for your equipment without maintenance, and use this to compare the costs of repair, replacement and maintenance.

 Remember that preventative maintenance isn’t a one-time expense, so always consider the lifetime of the system you’re assessing.

 Create an appropriate maintenance schedule

 For each system or piece of equipment, you want to maintain, develop an appropriate maintenance schedule.
 For example, company vehicles often come with manufacturer suggestions that outline the best intervals for scheduled maintenance, and contractors can help you find a schedule for systems like plumbing or electrical wiring.
 Since your maintenance schedules may get complex, consider using maintenance management software to keep it all in order.